Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

 # User interface

-- The UI adjusts automatically to using current system theme of user's environment, dark or light.
+- The UI adjusts automatically to using a current system theme of user's environment, dark or light.

 - A combination of loading.tsx + Suspense + fallback Shimmer control highlights usage of lazy server-side data loading.